-- Priority Axis 1- Smart investments in research, innovation and competitive entrepreneurship - Priority Axis 2- Green investments in environmental protection and efficient risk management - Priority Axis 3- Accessible and resilient health services - Priority Axis 4- Sustainable and inclusive tourism and culture
+- Priority Axis 1 Smart investments in research, innovation and competitive entrepreneurship - Priority Axis 2 Green investments in environmental protection and efficient risk management - Priority Axis 3 Accessible and resilient health services - Priority Axis 4 Sustainable and inclusive tourism and culture

-It is important to note that although increased in budget, the Programme will still mainly focus to support cross-border cooperation actions and pilot projects in the above-mentioned priority fields, and its main focus will not be on supporting large investments or infrastructures that should be tackled via other financial instruments and funds, with the exception of those investments that are clearly linked to cross border cooperation and will bring benefits to the participating countries.
-In addition, the programme will also include the following two types of actions: it will have a small project fund aiming at smaller of grants and limited financial volume (1) with a clear vision in mind to support the final beneficiaries in the most direct manner possible, but also support strategic projects (2) vital for the three countries in certain areas of interest, as listed in the Annex 3.
+It is important to note that although increased in budget, the Programme will still mainly focus to support cross-border cooperation actions and pilot projects in the above-mentioned priority fields, and its main focus will not be on supporting large investments or infrastructures that should be tackled via other financial instruments and funds, with the exception of those investments that are clearly linked to cross-border cooperation and will bring benefits to the participating countries.
+In addition, the programme will also include the following two types of actions: it will have a small project fund aiming at smaller of grants and limited financial volume with a clear vision in mind to support the final beneficiaries in the most direct manner possible, but also support strategic projects vital for the three countries in certain areas of interest, as listed in the Annex 3.

-Priority Axis 1 - Smart investments in research, innovation and competitive entrepreneurship

-The programme will support research and innovation, since these activities are cross-sectoral, with potential for integration of different fields and topics.
-These will be aimed at improving the capacity of research organizations to conduct cutting-edge scientific research to further transfer knowledge and skills that can make a significant contribution to social development and economic growth, with special emphasis on environment related issues and ways to tackle climate change.
+Priority Axis 1 - Smart investments in research, innovation and competitive entrepreneurship research organizations to conduct cutting-edge scientific research to further transfer knowledge and skills that can make a significant contribution to social development and economic growth, with special emphasis on environment related issues and ways to tackle climate change.